Table of contents

 Generate summary with AI

-Enterprises require an IT management tool that can handle increased endpoints, provide strong security, and support complex IT infrastructures.
-Of these considerations, security is especially important—consider that the average data breach cost for organizations is $4.88 million.
+Of these considerations, security is especially important, considering that the average data breach cost for organizations is $4.88 million.
 These high stakes mean enterprises need to carefully review IT management software’s features and capabilities to ensure they meet their needs.

 What is enterprise IT management software?